AguaClara/String-Digester/Spring 2019/Report2.md

 ####Objective of Experiments
 The goal of this experiment was to determine if capillary action is possible using the 0.3 mm Dacron string.
 ####Experimental Apparatus
 Ten 80 inch Dacron strings were used and were double backed so that each strand was 40 inches.
 The strands were wrapped around a tube in the bottom of the basin and emerged in a water and dye solution.
 The strings were then draped over a pipe about 5 cm above the surface of the solution and left to hang down over the other side.
-See Figure xx for the set-up.
+See **Figure 11.** for the set-up.
 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/CapAct2.JPG?raw=true" height = 200>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/CapAct.jpg?raw=true" height = 200>
 </center>
-Figure xx.
-(Left) Bird's eye view of the set-up.
+**Figure 11.** (Left) Bird's eye view of the set-up.
 (Right) X-Y plane view of set-up
 ####Procedure
 The set-up described in the experimental apparatus was used.
 A basin was placed on a scale at the bottom of the strings.
 A timer was started when the dye solution was added into the input basin.
 Results were noted qualitatively and quantitatively.
 The migration of the dye was assed with time and weight was to be recorded at the 20 min, 1 hour, and 2 hours marks in the lower basin where water was expected to flow to.